Generative Compositional Augmentations for Scene Graph Prediction: Acknowledgments

 \section{Acknowledgments}

+We thank all the reviewers for their useful feedback.
 This research was developed with funding from DARPA.
 The views, opinions and/or findings expressed are those of the authors and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S.~Government.
 The authors also acknowledge support from the Canadian Institute for Advanced Research and the Canada Foundation for Innovation.
 Resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute: \url{http://www.vectorinstitute.ai/#partners}.